danielballan/photomosaic/README.md

     mask_img = pm.open('mask-with-some-grey-in-it.jpg')
     tiles = pm.partition(img, (10, 10), depth=4, mask=mask_img, debris=True)

 To my eye, the effect is better with small tiles.
-You can limit random switching-on to N-children of the original 10x10 tiles.
-Use the kwarg ``min_depth``, which defaults to 1.
+You can limit debris to N-children of the original 10x10 tiles.
+Use the kwarg ``min_debris_depth``, which defaults to 1.

     tiles = pm.partition(img, (10, 10), depth=4, mask=mask_img, debris=True, min_debris_depth=2)

 Again, examine the effect before proceeding.

     pm.assemble_tiles(tiles)

+### Tile matching and repetition

+This is how tile images are chosen:
+* Images are rated by their closeness to the target tile.
+Technical details: "Closeness" is Euclidean distance in Lab color space, which is a good proxy to perceived color difference.
+The closeness is measured separately in the four quadrants of the tile, and then averaged.
+* Ratings are adjusted randomly by up to 2.3, which is the "just-noticeable difference" in color.
+Thus, if one match is much better than the others, it will be chosen, but if ther many good candidates, one is taken at random.
+* An image's rating is downgraded in proportion to the number of times it has already been used.
+By default, its rating is downgrade one 2.3 times the number of usages.

+To adjust the random component, use ``tolerance``, which sets the maximum random ratings bump in units of JND (the just-noticeable difference).

+To specifically suppress repetition, you can increase the penalty for reuse.
+The parameter is ``usage_penalty``, and again its default value is 1, in the units of JND.

+Example:

+    pm.mosiac(tiles, tolerance=0.5, usage_penalty=3)

 ### Scattered tiles